 As smart wireless charging expert, Chargifi’s CEO Dan Bladen says:

 “Without power our connected way of living would not be possible.
 If you can influence how and when people get access to power, then you have a chance to influence the rest of their experience with you.
 Smart wireless charging facilitates a unique touch point that customers are drawn to so they stay powered up.”

-While the reputation of drones may have taken a bit of a battering at Gatwick last Christmas, the sky is still the limit in terms of how these tiny airborne machines can benefit the hospitality industry.
+While the reputation of drones may have taken a bit of a battering at Gatwick over Christmas 2018, the sky is still the limit in terms of how these tiny airborne machines can benefit the hospitality industry.
 From aerial photography that delivers irresistible marketing images to room service delivery and even helping lifeguards spot and respond to potential drowning incidents in the hotel pool, the use of drones is only going to get more creative in the years ahead.

 The latest advances in AI are bringing the hospitality industry new and interesting applications for chatbots and next-generation robotics.
 Developments in biometrics such as face recognition are being trialed at travel hubs like Heathrow and the use of Augmented Reality (AR) and Virtual Reality (VR) is also becoming more commonplace in tourism.

 We know that the biggest online retailers are already using the complex pictures created by personalized algorithms to predict consumer behavior.
 This is now starting to be replicated in hospitality.
 Increasingly, hotels will be able to access predictive analytics to tailor on-site product recommendations for guests as well as generate personalized offers for potential customers off-site.
 Here’s some of what we can expect in 2019.